 How to Use Real Device instead of Emulator

-- Connect your real device to your laptop via USB port.
+- Connect your real device to your laptop via a USB port.

-- Go to Settings > Developer Settings and enable USB Debugging option.
+- Go to Settings > Developer Settings and enable the USB Debugging option.

-- Open command prompt and type “adb devices” command and get your device ID.
+- Open the command prompt and type “adb devices” command and get your device ID.

 Mobile Test Automation Project by Using Appium and TestNG